srfoster/codespells/README.md

 Now run `main.rkt` and you should get a demo world with a modded Aether containing you Rune.
 Casting the spell `(hello)` should spawn your `HelloWorld` blueprint!

+You should be able to push your mod to github for others to install.

 # Installing Mods